MoHawastaken/cWGANs/README.md

   num_estims: number of runs of the OT estimate to then compute the standard deviation

- - cWGANTrainer method: generate_images(y, num_outputs = 64): generate num_outputs samples given y
+ - cWGANTrainer method: generate_samples(y, num_outputs = 64): generate num_outputs samples given y

-- similar for classes WGAN and WGANTrainer.
-WGANTrainer supports more GAN variants and exclusive discriminator training...
+Similar for classes WGAN and WGANTrainer.
+WGANTrainer supports more GAN variants and exclusive discriminator training.
+This is easily adaptable to the conditional case.

+Feel free to contact me if you have questions, want to extend the functionality or clean this repo.